United Nations Sustainable Development Goals Open Pedagogy Fellowship

 Disposable assignments, according to Wiley, are those that students are likely to throw away once they have been graded.
 The conceptual framework on which this fellowship is based are the United Nations Sustainable Development Goals (SDGs), which are a set of 17 goals that address a wide range of social issues.
 The SDGs are designed to achieve and maintain social justice.

-The creation of renewable assignments will begin in Summer 2019.
-A minimum of two renewable assignments will be deployed in each of the classes during Fall 2020.
-A student showcase of selected projects based on the open pedagogy assignments will be held in February 2020.
+The creation of three renewable assignments will begin in Summer 2021.
+A minimum of two renewable assignments will be deployed in each of the classes during Fall 2021.
+A student showcase of selected projects based on the open pedagogy assignments will be held in February 2022.

 Open educational resources (OER) increase equitable access to education and empower students in the learning process.
-Open pedagogy–an approach to teaching and learning that draws on OER–places the student at the center of that learning process in a more engaging, authentic, and collaborative learning environment in order to achieve social justice in the community.
-Montgomery College in Montgomery County, Maryland (USA), Kwantlen Polytechnic University (KPU) in British Columbia (Canada), and Maricopa Community Colleges (Arizona) are committed to supporting social justice through this international partnership in which faculty can work across institutions to maximize global impact.
+Open pedagogy – an approach to teaching and learning that draws on OER - places the student at the center of that learning process in a more engaging, authentic, and collaborative learning environment in order to achieve social justice in the community.
+Montgomery College (MC) (Maryland), Kwantlen Polytechnic University (KPU) (Canada), Maricopa Community Colleges (Arizona), Pima Community College (Arizona), Community College of Baltimore County (CCBC) (Maryland), Thompson Rivers University (Canada), and Langara College (Canada) are committed to supporting social justice through this international partnership in which faculty can work across institutions to maximize global impact.

 This fellowship is designed to assist faculty with creating renewable assignments (all of which will carry a Creative Commons license) to help students become agents of change in their own communities.
-Each fellowship team will begin to design three renewable assignments in Summer 2020.
-A minimum of two renewable assignments will be deployed in the classes of each fellowship team during Fall 2020.
+Each fellowship team will design three renewable assignments in Summer 2021.
+A minimum of two renewable assignments will be deployed in the classes of each fellowship team during Fall 2021.
 Faculty will be expected to present on their proposed assignments prior to their deployment.
-A student showcase will take place during Spring 2021 (tentatively set for Tuesday, February 23, 2021) in which a select number of students will present on how they improved their communities and achieved global justice through the UN SDG framework.
+A student showcase will take place during Spring 2022 (tentatively set for February 2022) in which a select number of students will present on how they improved their communities and achieved global justice through open pedagogy using the UN SDG framework.
+Fellowship teams must include 2 to 3 instructors from different disciplines and different institutions so as to maximize student impact.
+It is anticipated that 10 teams will be selected.
+Each MC faculty fellow will receive 1 ESH in the summer to participate.

 Open Pedagogy Examplesnew window